 With any issue we face in life, debt is one that can spiral out of control very quickly unless dealt with head-on.
 When in debt, people tend to feel isolated and some of us struggle to come up with a solution, or where to turn for advice.
-Even when you feel like you’re suffocating from what feels like a bottomless pit of debt, there are always ways to deal with and manage debt wisely.
-Should you be facing serious debt, below are four viable options to consider.
+Even when you are overwhelmed with your current financial situation, know that there are ways to deal with and manage debt wisely.
+Should you be facing serious debt, below are four viable options you can consider.

 Reevaluate your budget

 If you have multiple debt repayments all due towards the end or beginning of the month, don’t panic, you can take the pressure off by making some simple lifestyle adjustments before seeking the advice of a professional.
 Start by taking a serious look at your income and how it’s dispersed across your general expenditure.
 You can make quick savings by cutting out unnecessary purchases and spending less in the supermarket on treats that hold no nutritional value.

 For more set expenses where there is less wriggle room like a student loan, you have the option of exploring alternative payment plans and consolidation options.
 For debt obligations, explore the possibility of a rate adjustment or look into loan refinancing.
 You’ll need to carry out independent research on these options prior.

 Another option is to look at additional or alternative income streams.
 If you feel your performance at work is worthy of a pay rise, now may be the time to ask the question.
 After all, if you don’t ask you don’t get.
 You could also consider looking online for other ways to make money in your spare time.
 For example, you could open up a shop on eBay (it’s free) if you have unwanted objects you no longer have use for.
 Simply take pictures of the items and let the bidding begin.